 Prerequisite: THA 207.
-For Theatre Arts majors and minors, must be completed by the end of the sophomore year.
 An in-depth study of the technical theatrical process of a main-stage production or second stage production.
 The students in the class serve as assistants to the Technical Director of a faculty-directed main stage production, beginning from the conceptual design phase through opening night.
 The students are required to submit their own scenic and lighting designs.
 These designs are considered, with others, for implementation.
 In addition to design plans, the students must also practically illustrate how their various creations will be constructed within the physical confines of the performance space and the production budget.
 Students must take a THA 277 credit in Technical Theatre during this semester.